Santiago Toloza: Talleres de Córdoba

 April, 2022.
 In 2022 Toloza made 16 appearances in all competitions for Talleres de Córdoba.

-2023: Arsenal de Sarandi (loan)
+Arsenal de Sarandi

-On 7 January, 2023 Arsenal de Sarandi confirmed the loan signing of Toloza on a one-year deal.
-Toloza scored his first senior league goal on February 4, 2023 for Arsenal de Sarandí against Estudiantes.
+On 7 January 2023, Arsenal de Sarandi confirmed the loan signing of Toloza on a one-year deal.
+Toloza scored his first senior league goal on 4 February 2023 for Arsenal de Sarandí against Estudiantes.

+Independiente

+On 31 August 2023, Santiago signed a contract with Independiente, that runs through the end of 2026.

+Platense

+On 22 January 2025, Toloza joined Platense after rescinding his contract with Independiente, signing a one-year deal with an option for a three-year extension.